chenli-git/AI_scientist_for_bioimaging/readme.md

 - 📚 **RAG-Powered** - Answers grounded in your scientific literature database
 - 🎯 **Smart Routing** - Automatically picks the right agent for your task
 - ⚙️ **Configurable Models** - Choose your LLM, vision, and embedding models
+- 💰 **Cost Tracking** - Monitor token usage and API costs in real-time

 ---